joedaws/lofi-eldritch-cosmos/README.md

 ## Release Gamigin

-- Beings (those associated with a single grimoire) can move around and have rudimentary memory.
+- Beings (only one "class" from a single grimoire) can move around and have rudimentary memory.
 - Users can inspect the simulation but can't directly interact yet